- Visiting Us

 - Contact Us

-- label bags and/or associated point of sale so the consumer can see the peat content of the product they are purchasing
+- have the associated point of sale clearly marked so the consumer can see the peat content of the product they are purchasing.
+Look out for our Peat-o-Meter.

-- provide information so that consumers improve their knowledge of peat alternatives
+- provide information so that consumers improve their knowledge of peat alternatives, look out for the Responsible Sourcing logo.

-- where possible offer peat-free and peat reduced products at the same price as peat based mixes.
+- ensure that our peat-free and peat reduced products at the same price as peat based mixes.

-It is also acknowledged that further evidence is required to demonstrate the environmental credentials of alternative products such as bark,coir,processed wood, composted green material, vermiculite;etc to ensure that peat replacement brings about genuine and worthwhile environmental benefits.
+It is also acknowledged that further evidence is required to demonstrate the environmental credentials of alternative products such as bark, coir, processed wood, composted green material, vermiculite, etc. to ensure that peat replacement brings about genuine and worthwhile environmental benefits.
+This comes under the auspices of The Responsible Sourcing Scheme.
+This is an industry lead scheme to provide a framework that allows manufacturers to rate the environmental impact of all the materials used in growing media against the same 7 criteria for each raw material that make up more that 5% of the product.